mynenik/kForth-64/README.md

    build results in two executables, `kforth64` and `kforth64-fast`.

 3. Move the executables into the search path.
 It is recommended to move the kForth-64 executables to `/usr/local/bin` .
-You must be root to do this.
+You must have root privileges to do this.

 4. Specify the default directory in which kforth64 will search for Forth source files not found in the current directory.
 The environment variable `KFORTH_DIR`